brunojppb/brunojppb.github.io/_posts/2020-12-08-how-to-create-bulletproof-tickets.md

 Sometimes your ticket will still leave room for questions and clarifications, and that is fine too.
 As long as your ticket was well prepared, even those follow-up questions will be more meaningful and complete, leading to less frustration and a more fluid communication path with your team.

-I believe by now you you have the superpowers to create bulletproof tickets 🦸🏼‍♀️.
+I believe by now you have the superpowers to create bulletproof tickets 🦸🏼‍♀️.
 Here is the complete ticket we created during this blogpost:

 > **Subject**
 >
-> Product URL breaks after updating product version product reference.
+> Product URL breaks after updating product version reference.
 >
 > **Problem**
 >